-91. The role of the private sector in the development of subregions will progress rapidly if the economic corridor development reaches the stage where there is increased spatial interaction among enterprises.
+The role of the private sector in the development of subregions will progress rapidly if economic corridor development reaches the stage where there is increased spatial interaction among enterprises.
 Trade in goods and mobility of people along the corridors could therefore become a major driver for promoting cross-border investment in activities that add value to the production of goods.
-Support in the form of (a) trade related-technical assistance for trade development activities supporting trade finance, business support services, e-commerce, and public-private sector networking; and (b) trade related capacity building activities (TRCBs) to increase productive capacity through business development and activities aimed at improving the business climate, privatization, and assistance to key sectors and subsectors.
-Finally, the participation of micro and small size enterprises (MSEs) are an essential part of the process of converting transportation corridors into economic corridors.
-One proven mechanism is through the integration of MSEs into subregional value chain activities; another is the development of subregional business development services along the corridors, supported by a Cost Sharing Facility (CSF) with Credit Guarantee Facility (CGF).
+Support in the form of (i) trade-related technical assistance for trade development activities supporting trade finance, business support services, e-commerce, and public-private sector networking; and (ii) trade-related capacity-building activities to increase productive capacity through business development, and activities aimed at improving the business climate, privatization, and assistance to key sectors and subsectors.
+Finally, the participation of micro and small-sized enterprises are an essential part of the process of converting transport corridors into economic corridors.
+One proven mechanism is through the integration of micro and small-sized enterprises into subregional value-chain activities; another is the promotion of subregional business development services along the corridors, supported by a cost-sharing facility with credit guarantee facility.3

-&lt;sup>34 Examples of production and export quality infrastructure are certification of products and management systems, competence of laboratories related to export, accreditation of laboratories, proficiency testing, metrology and inspection and, in the case of foods, inspection systems.
+1 Examples of production and export quality infrastructure include certification of products and management systems, competence of laboratories related to export, accreditation of laboratories, proficiency testing, metrology and inspection and, in the case of foods, inspection systems.

-&lt;sup>35 Quality standards and requirements on specific product imports are often applied by governments.
+2 Quality standards and requirements on specific product imports are often applied by governments.